syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## ContainsCaseSensitive

-The control return all possible matches that contains the text typed by the user, which is culture and case sensitive.
+The control returns all possible matches that contains the text typed by the user, which is culture and case-sensitive.

 {% tabs %}
 {% highlight xaml %}